polar-app/polar-app/.journals/BURTON.md

     - this is fixed... the solution was to just use the existing ID and not create a new one.

+- TODO
+    - the new set() functionality, I think, is causing the tags in the viewer to no longer be updated.

+      - if the repo updates the annotation, the viewer is updated, and that annotation no longer causes a sync

+    - the ContentMerger won't work here AT ALL ...

+- now the MAIN issue is that the DocMeta is being sent and we don't have a way of representing the annotations properly ...

+  - this also applies to the main viewer too...

 # 2020-03-18 (tue)